hoppinjohnz/functional-react-spa-starter/README.md

       RootReducer.js
 ```

+Each route's folder contains

+* `index.js`: pure boilerplate.
+This file should never need to get touched.
+It includes the dynamic import for the route's container and includes the route reducer's `on_route_match` function which gets dispatched when the route mounts.
+* `container.js`: entry point for render.
+This file contains the route's mapStateToProps and mapDispatchToProps functions and its render function.
+* `reducer.js`: this route's reducer and actions, including the boilerplated `on_route_match`
+* `container.scss`: styles for this route

+To create a new route, simply copy another route's folder and delete old code.
+Boilerplated file and function names do not need to change. the `src/Routes/index.js` file contains the export of all the routes, so be sure to update it with your new route.
+Similary `src/store/RootReducer.js` contains the export of all the reducers.
+You will need to update it with your new route's reducer.

+`src/App.js` contains the router context and imports all the routes, so any common components, like `src/Components/Header`, are rendered here.

 # Architecture

 The general pattern of the app can be described as a loop.
 We call this the "main loop".
 It is: